 To help you get started, I've compiled a few tips for hiring managers on conducting an effective video interview.
 These are geared to ensure that the candidate has a good experience and is able to express themselves whilst getting what they need from the interview, too.
 Much of this may be common sense but a video interview can be approached differently.
 My advice will ensure that you approach these with the same preparation as you would for in-person interviews.

-- Make a good introduction, explain your role and highlight what you'll be covering in the interview.
+2. In an AI Interview, it's essential to make a strong introduction by explaining your role and highlighting what you'll be covering.
 Small talk can be more difficult over video, as discussing the weather or “did you find us ok” doesn’t quite work, so you'll want to introduce yourself and set the scene for the interview as quickly as possible.

 Are you looking to make a career move?
 We'd love to chat.
 Learn about our current job openings.